If you’ve been taught at an English medium school in Wales then you’re the product of a deranged experiment.

 State schools were introduced into Wales as part of an attempt at social engineering, launched in the mid C19th.
-This was a time when 80 percent of the Welsh population spoke Welsh.
-But the London establishment had developed a belief that the Welsh language was a kind of social disease; it was helping to make Welsh people violent, thick, over-sexed and ‘uncivilised’.
+This was a time when around 80 percent of the Welsh population spoke Welsh.
+But a London establishment had developed a belief that the Welsh language was a kind of social disease; it was helping to make Welsh people violent, stupid, over-sexed and ‘uncivilised’.

 So while our parents’ grandparents were mainly bilingual – we’re now mainly English monoglots.
 We live with the consequences of the Blue Books.
 Our experience of Welsh is at GCSE level.
 It gives us the pain of learning a language, with little gain.
-You leave school with a handful of phrases – a kind of tourist Welsh.
-It leaves you feeling like an outsider in your own country; your nose pressed up against the window.
+You leave school with a handful of phrases, a kind of tourist Welsh, which leaves you feeling like an outsider in your own country; your nose pressed up against the window.

-For many it leads to bitterness and resentment.
-Through no fault of your own, you are locked out from a big chunk of Welsh culture – so you reject it.
+For many this leads to bitterness and resentment.
+Through no fault of your own, you are locked out from a big chunk of your own culture – so you reject it.
 Others react differently, by trying to learn Welsh as adults.
 It’s something that Ioan Talfryn has been helping people to do for the past 25 years.

 He’s the founder of a Denbighshire based organisation called Popeth Cymraeg and the innovative techniques his courses use have helped thousands of people to reconnect with the Welsh language.

 He has helped to develop an accelerated learning method called De-Suggestopedia; you can see it in action on the recent S4C Welsh learning series Cariad@Iaith.
 He speaks five languages and gives talks throughout the world as an expert on second language teaching.
 You can find out more about Popeth Cymraeg here,